Acekingcoder/allroutes-logisistics-server/README.md

-# Welcome to EnRoute Logistics
+# Welcome to AllRoutes Logistics

-EnRoute is your trusted logistics partner, providing seamless delivery solutions with real-time tracking capabilities.
+AllRoutes is your trusted logistics partner, providing seamless delivery solutions with real-time tracking capabilities.
 Our platform empowers businesses and individuals to track their shipments from pickup to delivery, ensuring transparency, reliability, and peace of mind.

 ## Features